yegappan/lsp/README.md

 ![unit-tests](https://github.com/yegappan/mru/workflows/unit-tests/badge.svg?branch=master)

-Language Server Protocol (LSP) plugin for Vim9.
+Language Server Protocol (LSP) plugin for Vim.
 You need Vim version 9.0 or above to use this plugin.
+This plugin is written using only the Vim9 script.

 ## Installation